mattgonzalez/Direct2DDemoPlugin/README.md

 ## "Direct2D from dedicated thread" mode

 This is using the same modified Direct2DLowLevelGraphicsContext as the previous case.
 In this mode, the editor launches a dedicated paint thread and paints from that thread instead of the message thread.
+The editor can't use the JUCE VSyncThread or VBlankAttachment here; VSyncThread only supports callbacks on the message thread.
 The VSyncThread really isn't necessary with Direct2D anyhow; Direct2D can handle VSync when it presents a frame to the GPU.

 This mode does not use a VBlankAttachment; instead, the plugin editor uses the audio clock as a timing source.
 The sequence of events for this mode is a little different: